ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/04-Periodic_Boundary.md

 The solvent molecules in simulations involving macromolecules should not "feel" both sides of a solute.
 In other words, there must be at least twice the cut-off distance between a macromolecule and any of its images.

+When your simulation system is small make sure you do not set the cutoff too high!

 ![]({{ page.root }}/fig/box_size.svg){: width="400" }